charlesrogers/product_management/qualitative_research/descriptive_acyclic_graphs.md

 # Descriptive Acyclic Graphs
 The general idea is to basically diagram all the forces that affect why something is the way it is.
-Typically that is done by identifying the forces, and then the forces affecting those sub-forces until it is no longer that relevant
+Typically that is done by identifying the forces, and then the forces affecting those sub-forces until it is no longer that relevant.
+There are some tricky elements about removing extraneous information:

 ## Additional Resources:
 + https://journals.sagepub.com/doi/pdf/10.1177/2515245917745629
 + https://en.wikipedia.org/wiki/Directed_acyclic_graph